 With the Indian internet population at over 550 million users (as of Jun 2020), the digital marketing industry is growing.
 With the industry showing an enormous projected growth potential and an expected paucity of trained professionals, many students, graduates and young professionals are looking to get on the digital marketing bandwagon.
 Owing to Covid 19 there are even more Indians spending time online.
 This has led to choice in terms of digital marketing courses and training institutes in India.

-To cater to the growing need for these courses, a number of training companies, institutes and universities have started various courses on Digital marketing.
+To cater to the growing need for these courses, a number of training companies, institutes and universities have started various Digital marketing courses and social media marketing courses.
 There are tons of books written on Digital Marketing and YouTube Channels covering digital marketing.
 Based on our experience in digital over the last decade, here is a guide on some of the best institutes that you could choose from.
 Since this is an extensive article we’ve split it into sections to make it easier for you to navigate and read through.